Bernese Oberland Railway: Initial operations

 On 18 August 1902 a disastrous fire destroyed the station buildings and goods shed at Grindelwald and these were later rebuilt, surviving to the present day.
 On 7 October 1908 a new station was added to the system, that at Schwendi on the Grindelwald section.

 Steam traction on the line came to an end in 1914, the line becoming electrified at 1500 V d.c., overhead supply, on 17 March of that year, although steam locomotives have been used since that date on special services.

 Several changes were made during the 1950s and 1960s, the two most important being in 1957, the construction of an airfield at Interlaken causing the realignment of the line between Wilderswil and Interlaken Ost, but to no detriment and, with a need for servicing and construction facilities on the line a new depot was opened at Zweilütschinen in 1968.

 Recent improvements

-Since that time there has been a need for track capacity to be increased and in 1991 the Wilderswil to Gsteigwiler section was substantially improved.
-This was followed by the doubling of the Gsteigwiler to Zweilütschinen 4 years later.
-A bottleneck between Wilderswil and Zweilütschinen was eased when, in 1999, a 2.5 km. double track section was opened between those places meaning that trains could run through without the need to use the passing loop and, as necessary, awaiting the train in the opposite direction.
+In 1989 over 22 million CHF was approved as investment to replace the overhead line between Interlaken and Wilderswil, and Zweilütschinen and Lauterbrunnen.
+The plans included straightening the Wilderswil to Zweilütschinen section, and track renewal from Zweilütschinen to Grindelwald.
+A new pedestrian underpass at Interlaken-Ost station was also included in the plans.